forestsim-mtu/forestsim/README.md

 - Logging companies
 - Biorefinery and bioenergy plants

-ForestSim is primarly a Java aplication that makes use of the [MASON Multiagent Simulaiton Toolkt](http://cs.gmu.edu/~eclab/projects/mason/) to manage to simulation and GeoMASON to support GIS data.
+ForestSim is primarily a Java application that makes use of the [MASON Multiagent Simulation Toolkit](http://cs.gmu.edu/~eclab/projects/mason/) to manage to simulation and GeoMASON to support GIS data.

 ## Development Environment